b-mc-g/developing_data_products_w3/README.md

 This can delay loading and also can cause unresponsiveness of other applications.

-Please use Ghrome when possible.
+Please use Chrome when possible.